 function and return a tuple of the columns to sort according to the required sort order.

-Using my code example above, here’s how both types work:
+Using my code example above, here’s how both approaches work in quick sorts:

 Sort List Method